sigp/lighthouse/book/src/faqV2.md

 2. Check that you do not lower the number of peers using the flag `--target-peers`.
 The default is 80.
 A lower value set will lower the maximum number of peers your node can connect to, which may potentially interrupt the validator performance.
 We recommend users to leave the `--target peers` untouched to keep a diverse set of peers.

 3. Ensure that you have a quality router for the internet connection.
-For example, if you connect the router to many devices including the node, it may be possible that the router cannot handle all routing tasks, hence resulting in a lower peer count.
+For example, if you connect the router to many devices including the node, it may be possible that the router cannot handle all routing tasks, hence struggling to keep up the number of peers.
 Therefore, using a quality router for the node is important to keep a healthy number of peers.

 ### How do I update lighthouse?